 • Do not return the forms to International Admissions

 Once your immunization records have been received, processed, reviewed and deemed compliant with requirements, your health holds will be removed; this will be reflected in your HUB Student Center in real time.
-This usually occurs 5-7 business days after we receive your compliant records (although it can take a few extra business days during the 3 months prior to the start of a semester).
+This usually occurs within 10 business days after we receive your compliant records (although it can take a few extra business days during the 3 months prior to the start of a semester).

 Students will not be individually contacted to confirm receipt of records.
 Please check the HUB system for the current status of your holds.

-If your paperwork is not in compliance, you will receive an electronic message from Health Services.
+If your paperwork is not in compliance, you will receive an electronic message from Student Health Services.
 This message is sent to the student’s @buffalo.edu email address.

 Please contact us only if you have a hold on your account for a prolonged period of time after submitting your records/forms: